Characters: Glee New Directions Original Members

 - Pair the Spares: With both Tina and Brittany.

-- In "Throwdown," as the minority students are leaving the room after a whole group performance, Artie says "Bye, white people!"
+- In "Throwdown," as the minority students are leaving the room after a whole group performance, one can easily recognize his voice saying "Bye, white people!"

 - Poke the Poodle: Artie spikes the punch bowl at the prom...with lemonade.

-- Serenade Your Lover: After Brittany breaks up with him, he brings the rest of the straight guys in New Directions to her home economics class and sings Stevie Wonder's "Isn't She Lovely" to her.
-(The Cover Changes The Meaning is in play, of course)
+- Does this twice to Brittany in season 2.
+First, in "Silly Love Songs", he serenades her with Michael Jackson's "P.Y.T.
+(Pretty Young Thing)" as part of the Valentine's Day assignment.
+Later, in "Prom Queen", after their break-up, he brings the rest of the straight guys in New Directions to her home economics class and sings Stevie Wonder's "Isn't She Lovely" to her.
+(The Cover Changes The Meaning is in play, of course, and Mercedes is quick to point it out.)

 - Sorry Billy, But You Just Don't Have Legs: Artie's dream of becoming a dancer.
 And not a wheelchair dancer.